Construction industry trends in 2020

 - Higher material costs

 In a weaker post-Brexit scenario and potentially a weaker pound, the cost of the construction materials will inevitably increase.
-This may have a strong negative effect on the financial management in construction companies as many of the materials are brought from overseas.
+This is another construction industry trend to be ready for.
+It may have a strong negative effect on the financial management in construction companies as many of the materials are brought from overseas.
 Businesses need to be prepared for a fluctuation in the cost of the construction materials or would need to start evaluating the costs and benefits of trading directly with manufacturing companies in the UK.
 Unfortunately, the cost could indirectly be influenced by import or delivery delays as well.
 We know delivery delays happen frequently and furthermore it is common that a project may be put on hold whilst waiting for the correct materials.
 Site staff not working is additional labour cost everyone can do without.

 - Future-proof and sustainable

 Over the past years, construction companies have been exposed to a growing number and stricter environmental regulations.
 Improved efficiency and minimised carbon emissions are essential.
 That, of course, has had a considerable impact on service designs for a long time.
 Energy efficiency, better thermal performance, recycling old materials and reducing waste are some of the main areas that construction companies would need to continue to keep in mind and optimise.

 Better control over your materials spend and usage promotes more sustainable operation controlling spend for resources that the project may not necessarily require.
 It is also worth noting that the cost of wasted materials is far more than simply hiring a skip.
 Your business needs to account for the cost for the construction materials that go to waste, the labour that will handle the wasted materials on site and any additional costs related to storage, disposal, etc.